zama1024/careBnB/docs/README.md

 ## Minimum Viable Product

-CareBnB is a web application inspired by Airbnb built using Ruby on Rails and React/Redux.
+CareBnB is a web application inspired by Airbnb and built using Ruby on Rails and React/Redux.
 Even though the main idea is same as Airbnb, the only difference is that a portion(decided by the host) of the rent will go towards charity(decided by the guest).
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

  - [ ] Hosting on Heroku
  - [ ] New account creation, login, and guest/demo login